wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   * The log file has been renamed to ``wazo-call-logd.log``.
   * The NGINX proxy has been recreated in ``/etc/nginx/locations/https-enabled/wazo-call-logd``

+* ``Asterisk`` has been upgraded to version 15.0.0

+  * If you have installed asterisk modules manually, you will have to install the asterisk 15 version, otherwise Asterisk will crash when starting.

 17.14
 -----